-Corporate Commonwealth Entities may only borrow money if it is either authorised by an Act of Parliament (e.g. through its enabling legislation) or by the Finance Minister in writing or authorised in rules made under the PGPA Act.
+Corporate Commonwealth Entities may only borrow money if it is either authorised by an Act of Parliament (e.g. through its enabling legislation) or by the Minister for Finance in writing or authorised in Rules made under the PGPA Act.

-Exceptions exist in respect of credit card and voucher payment systems, provided that they are repayable within 90 days and, in the case of Corporate Commonwealth Entities, authorised by the Finance Minister.
+Exceptions exist in respect of credit card and voucher payment systems, provided that they are repayable within 90 days.

-While the Finance Minister is empowered to provide indemnities, warranties and guarantees on behalf of the Commonwealth, Directors should not expect that such Commonwealth protections would be given to a GBE or contractual counterparties.
+While the Minister for Finance is empowered to provide indemnities, warranties and guarantees on behalf of the Commonwealth, Directors should not expect that such Commonwealth protections would be given to a GBE or contractual counterparties.

 The provision of such protections is rare and will only be considered in exceptional circumstances.